Baseball333/Input-Output/README.md

 Seventeenth Commit:
 As is evident, the "call-by-value" characteristic allows for C programs to be compact, which makes C such a universal language.

+Eighteenth Commit:
+Have  I got a program for you!